itsANHonor/Cineshelf/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The Display Case application is **100% complete** and ready for use.
+The Cineshelf application is **100% complete** and ready for use.
 All features from the original specification have been implemented, tested, and documented.
 The application is production-ready with proper error handling, security measures, and a polished user experience.